sthiohnoo/fwe_test_repo/README.md

 If you want to buy certain items, you might wonder if there are alternatives with better quality.
 For this purpose, a feature has been developed to search for specific items (in this case, groceries) paired with the Nutri-Score.
-The user is provided with a list of similar foods with the desired Nutri-Score through the search.
+The user is provided with a list of similar groceries with the desired Nutri-Score through the search.
 The API from Open Food Facts is used to obtain external data.

 <div style="display: flex; align-items: center;">